 A brief history of the MBSA Ryder Cup

 Both Indiana and Michigan have an abundance of very nice golf courses.
-The objective of the MBSA Ryder Cup Challenge would be to play at courses that are some of the best each state has to offer and are private and difficult to access by non-members.
-This year posed a rather unique challenge, as the University typically does not allow on the course non-alumni on the week of a home football game, especially a Thursday.
-However, our contacts on campus allowed us to circumvent that rule, and bring on the Ryder Cup!
+The objective of the MBSA Ryder Cup Challenge would be to play at courses that are some of the best each state has to offer and are private or hard to get on.

-The format will resemble a “Ryder Cup” Format: (It is set up so each player will ultimately know how they individually scored on the course they are playing.)
+The format with resemble a “Ryder Cup” Format: (It is set up so each player will ultimately know how they individually scored on the course they are playing.)

 The first nine holes will be two players from Michigan playing two players from Indiana in a foursome.